 Recycled Polyester

-Recycled polyester fiber is made from recycled PET bottles and old clothing.
-The raw materials undergo washing, crushing, and melting processes to regenerate new fibers, effectively reducing waste pollution and lessening the environmental burden.
+Recycled polyester (rPET) is regenerated from post-consumer PET bottles and waste textiles.
+Raw materials undergo cleaning, crushing and melting to form new fibers, effectively reducing plastic waste and environmental burden.

 100% Polyester Fabrics

-This fabric is made from pure polyester fiber and features high toughness, quick-drying properties, and easy care, making it widely used in clothing, home textiles, and outdoor products.
+This fabric is made from pure polyester fiber and offers good tensile strength, quick-drying properties, and easy care, making it widely used in clothing, home textiles, and outdoor products.

 Starke offers a variety of pure polyester fabrics, including diving fabrics, knitted fabrics, Roma cloth, and fleece.
 We offer customization services and strictly control the quality throughout the entire production process to ensure reliable quality and competitive prices.
 The fabrics are suitable for the production of casual wear, outdoor clothing, and professional sportswear, and are known for their durability and ease of care.